 According to Healthline, one million people in the United States suffer from inflammatory bowel disease such as ulcerative colitis.

-Certain probiotics from the Bifidobacterium and Lactobacillus strains have shown to improve the symptoms in people with mild ulcerative colitis.
-In fact, a study reveals that supplementing with the probiotic Escherichia coli Nissle 1917 is effective in maintaining remission of ulcerative colitis.
+Certain probiotics from the Bifidobacterium and Lactobacillus strains have been shown to improve the symptoms in people with mild ulcerative colitis.
+A study reveals that supplementing with the probiotic Escherichia coli Nissle 1917 is effective in maintaining remission of ulcerative colitis.

 Furthermore, early research also suggests that probiotics may help with symptoms of irritable bowel syndrome (IBS).
-In addition, they may also help reduce the risk of severe necrotizing enterocolitis, a lethal bowel condition that occurs in premature infants.
+Also, they may help reduce the risk of severe necrotizing enterocolitis, a lethal bowel condition that occurs in premature infants.